 A significant organization that exerted professionalism and formal organization in the movement was TransAfrica.
 This organization came together in 1977 as interest in foreign affairs increased among black Americans.
-It quickly established itself as "one of the most vocal and consistent critics of apartheid."
-Its leadership was made up of professional activists with years of experience through earlier attempts at creating a permanent Afro-American foreign policy organization.
-The Congressional Black Caucus was also a major supporter of the anti-apartheid movement, and a supporter of TransAfrica.
-By 1985, a number of its members had been promoted to leadership positions on powerful committees, thereby increasing congressional support for the movement across a number of different committees.
-Through its newly established connections in governing bodies, the anti-apartheid movement was becoming more present in the world of international politics, and had a larger stage to launch its campaign from.
+It quickly established itself as "one of the most vocal and consistent critics of apartheid."16 Its leadership was made up of professional activists with years of experience through earlier attempts at creating a permanent Afro-American foreign policy organization.17 The Congressional Black Caucus was also a major supporter of the anti-apartheid movement, and a supporter of TransAfrica.
+By 1985, a number of its members had been promoted to leadership positions on powerful committees, thereby increasing congressional support for the movement across a number of different committees.18 Through its newly established connections in governing bodies, the anti-apartheid movement was becoming more present in the world of international politics, and had a larger stage to launch its campaign from.

 The transition to universal human rights and the shift to rights-based activism can be seen through the example of the British labour movement and solidarity.
 The British Anti-Apartheid Movement (AAM) worked with trade unionists to convince them of the need for disengagement.
-Using few resources, it was able to hold conferences for grassroots trade unionists and "engaged"
+Using few resources, it was able to hold conferences for grassroots trade unionists and "engaged with the growing shop stewards movement and made contacts in companies that supplied military and other sensitive material to South Africa."19 It made its appeal for trade union support on the grounds that both British and South African workers shared an interest in demanding higher wages.
+They were to be united in a fight against multinational companies with British workers demanding more capital investment in Britain.20 This appeal essentially worked on the principle of reframing the argument; no longer was this to be a movement for selective human rights, but universal human rights.
+The AAM extended the concept of human rights beyond South Africa and framed them to be for the benefit of the British working-class as well.